bbauska/UofM-AdvStyling/readme.md

 really understand mobile first by the time that we\'re done with this course.

-# Week 2-12.
+## Week2-12.
 Media Queries Part Two {#week-2-12.-media-queries-part-two .unnumbered}

 <https://codepen.io/ColleenEMc/pen/zrjKqP/>